cschubert29/DSCapstone/README.md

 The key goal of this project was to answer the following questions:
 * Is it feasible to model customer attrition using claim data and achieve actionable results?
 * Can specific attributes associated with high likelihood of attrition be derived?
-* What recommendations can be made to improve attrition rates?

 Model performance was evaluated against a baseline and feature importance analysis was conducted to determine the attributes that contribute to attrition.